-The fact that I kept pushing on, in spite of overwhelming heartache and sorrow, became a theme in my writing.
+The fact that I kept pushing on, in spite of overwhelming heartache and sorrow, became a theme in my FB Posts.
 I was repeatedly encouraged to begin a blog and write a book in hopes that others might benefit from my experiences.
 I don’t sugar coat my feelings and have had my writing described as raw and authentic (and even occasionally snarky).
-So – consider yourself warned!

 However, I can only tell my story.
 The emotions and feelings I have are mine.
-While there are similar themes amongst all who grieve, our grief is as unique as our fingerprints are, and I, in no way, can encapsulate what everyone feels as I write my posts.
+While there are similar themes amongst all who grieve, our grief is as unique as our fingerprints, and I, in no way, can encapsulate what everyone feels as I write my posts.
 I do hope that others will be helped, or even feel validated, as they read what I share, but I cannot and will not ever suggest that I know exactly what anyone reading these posts is feeling, felt or will feel in the future.

 I do think that I have a unique perspective because of being widowed so young (and twice) in only 9 1/2 years and therefore, feel that I am able to speak to a broad audience regarding numerous topics.
 I was widowed with kids at home, and as an empty nester, and both create their own challenges – which I address as honestly as I am able.